ihuntenator/tf-linux-splunk-vm-aws/README.md

 # Terraform deploy for AWS linux instance with splunk

-Create a AWS instance with splunk enterprise and octopus tentacle.
+Create a AWS instance with splunk enterprise.

 ## the tfvars file